Conquerix/wirenix/README.md

 easier.
 The simplist and most likely layout is a full mesh network, but Wirenix can also support arbitrary graph topologies.
 # Reading the README
-Due to Nix's dynamic typing, I have opted to define all my ACL configurations in psuedo-typescript to make options more legible.
+Due to Nix's dynamic typing, I have opted to define configurations in psuedo-typescript to make options more legible.
 I have chosen typescript because it looks somewhat like JSON and is easy to understand.
 Examples will still be given in Nix EL.
-Function signatures will still follow the traditional Haskell-like function signatures seen throughout nix projects.

-You can start by reading the [ACL Configuration](ACL Configuration) section, then reading [Quick Start](Quick Start) section for how to configure your machines.
+You can start by reading the [[ACL Configuration]] section, then reading [[Quick Start]] section for how to configure your machines.
 Other sections exist to provide helpful context and advanced usage, but should not be necessary for a working setup.

 Wirenix assumes a flakes setup, that's what I use.
 Maybe it works without flakes, maybe not.
 I'm not familiar enough with the non-flakes landscape to provide support.
-I am open to making simple changes to make using this project without flakes easier if anyone has suggestions or wants to submit a patch.
+I am open to making simple changes to make using this project work without flakes if anyone has suggestions or wants to submit a patch.

 # ACL Configuration
 The ACL is a nix attrset designed to be represented in JSON for easy importing and potential use outside of the nix ecosystem.
+The vast majority of all your wirenix configuration will end up in here, with a few exceptions noted later.

 ## top level acl:
 ```typescript